loning/zeckendorf-hilbert/docs/euler-article/gls-union/04-igvp-framework/06-igvp-summary_en.md

 This is not just mathematical derivation, but a revolution in physical philosophy:

-> **Gravity is not fundamental, but a geometric manifestation of entropy extremum.**
+> **Gravity may not be fundamental, but a geometric manifestation of entropy extremum.**

-**IGVP shows us**:
+**IGVP framework shows us**:
-- Spacetime geometry is emergent
+- Spacetime geometry may be emergent
-- Gravity is a thermodynamic phenomenon
+- Gravity can be viewed as a thermodynamic phenomenon
 - Causality, time, and entropy are unified
-- Information is the origin of the universe
+- Information may be the origin of the universe

 ```mermaid
 graph TB